WTSQ-LP

-WTSQ-LP 88.1 FM is a independent community radio station based in Charleston, West Virginia.
+WTSQ-LP 88.1 FM is an independent community radio station based in Charleston, West Virginia.
 It specializes in alternative and indie while offering a diverse mix of genres and styles.
 Its broadcasting license is owned by Masque Informed, an independent 501(c)(3) organization and is operated by community volunteers.
 The station broadcasts locally on 88.1 FM and streams worldwide via its website and mobile app.

 History

 WTSQ began broadcasting with a soft launch on June 14, 2015, and officially launched on July 11, 2015, from The Union Building in Charleston.
 The station later relocated to The People's Building on Summers Street in 2022.
 Despite the move, WTSQ has maintained 24/7 broadcasting with minimal downtime.
 It also hosted the 2023 Grassroots Radio Conference, bringing together community radio stations from across the country.

 Programming

 WTSQ features a freeform mix of music and talk programming, including genres such as doo-wop, hip-hop, funk, punk, reggae, dub, metal, folk, Americana, alternative, and indie rock.
 Notable shows include: